 But even with the valve, all that extra pressure can wear down the tank over the years.

 You have this problem if: Your water heater T&P valve keeps opening to release water.
 Also, if the T&P valve goes bad/starts leaking (which it will eventually), then pressure will continue to build in the tank, leading to a burst or explosion.

 How to prevent: Pressure builds in the tank when you set the temperature too high (140-145 degrees).

-Make sure the your water heater’s temperature is around 120-125 degrees.
-Any higher than that and not only will you increase the pressure in the tank, you increase the chances of getting scalded.
+Make sure your water heater’s temperature is around 120-125 degrees.
+Any higher than that and not only will you increase the pressure in the tank, but you also increase the chances of getting scalded.